4 Levels of the Fashion Industry

 • Dispatch / Distribution

-4. Auxiliary Level - Marketing, Media & More
+4. Auxiliary Level: Marketing, Media & Support Services

-This is the only level that functions with all other levels simultaneously.
-It basically offers support services to the primary producers, secondary manufacturers and the retailers.
-It consists of promotion agencies, print and digital media, trade organizations, public relation specialists and so on..., that assist fashion business in delivering fashion messages to other levels of the industry and the consumer.
+The auxiliary level operates across all other levels simultaneously, offering support services to producers, manufacturers and retailers.
+This level includes promotion agencies, print and digital media, trade organisations and public relations specialists.
+These services help fashion businesses communicate with industry partners and consumers.
 Fashion forecasters play an integral part in the merchandising progression to the end consumer.
 Writing skills is the most important aspect at this level.

 Fashion has changed a lot.
 It's no longer just about making and selling clothes.
 Two new layers are now part of the fashion world - digital technology and sustainability.
 Let us look at how both are playing a big role.